akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice woke to a soft weight pressing against her hip.
 Daylight.
 Pale and new through the shutters.
 Goosie had crossed the rushes and settled beside her, warm and solid and entirely herself.

-Beatrice lay still, one hand resting on the white curve of the goose's back.
+Beatrice lay still, one hand resting on the white curve of the goose’s back.
 In place of her fears was something quieter and worse: certainty.

 She rose up.
 Goosie rose with her.